Amazon Bedrock Provider

 });

-The top level credentials settings below fall back to environment variable defaults.
+The credentials settings fall back to environment variable defaults described below.
 These may be set by your serverless environment without your awareness, which can lead to merged/conflicting credential values and provider errors around failed authentication.
-If you're experiencing issues try (1) using the bedrockOptions object as it will take precedence over the other settings and does not inherit environment variable values, or (2) explicitly specifying all settings (even if undefined) to avoid any defaults.
+If you're experiencing issues be sure you are explicitly specifying all settings (even if undefined) to avoid any defaults.

 You can use the following optional settings to customize the Amazon Bedrock provider instance: